KTruong008/kylebuildsstuff/src/routes/ramen-profitability-reflections/+page.md

 It was refreshing to learn later in his newsletter that this was not his first AI product, and that his first AI products flopped, despite having the same reach.
 Building a good product that solves a problem actually matters, but marketing is just as important, often times more important.

 I applied these learnings to my AI text to speech product, beepbooply.
 I researched keywords, wrote blog posts, created video content, listed on AI aggregators, and got thousands of users, though only a handful are paying, for a total of $300 MRR as of today.
+I should probably do something about that conversation rate.

 ## But timing matters most